Home > how to play > video poker > strategy charts

 There is a better way to play and win video poker.
 And it’s not by playing multiple hands or placing maximum bets.
 What you need is a video poker strategy chart, a visual gameplay aid that helps you identify which cards to hold or discard for a profitable hand.

-In this casino guide, we provide you with video poker strategy charts, explaining how to read them and make optimal gameplay moves to get the best return on every hand in the game.
+In this casino guide, we provide you with video poker strategy charts, explaining how to read them and make optimal gameplay moves to get the best return on every hand in the game, based on each variant’s odds and payouts.

 Video Poker Strategy Charts | Jacks or Better, Deuces Wild & More